Daniel-Tomas/JavaScript-language-processor-in-Python/README.md

-# Languaje processor of a modified version of JS
+# Language processor of a modified version of JS
 ## Description of the proyect
 The goal of this proyect is to create a languaje processor for a modified version of the JS languaje, which you can find more about [here.](https://dlsiisv.fi.upm.es/procesadores/IntroJavaScript.html)
 For the development of the languaje processor we needed a base languaje in which all the different components of the processor could be done.
 So we needed a languaje capable of working with OOP, easy to use and stable.
 We didn't pursue a fast processor as this proyect wasn't going to be used commercially.